splunk/addonfactory-ucc-generator/docs/custom_ui_extensions/custom_menu.md

-Custom Menu can be created when there is more than one input is present on the input page.
+Custom Menu can be created when there is more than one input present on the inputs page.

 > This feature is deprecated (will be removed in the next major version) as [`Multilevel Menu`](https://splunk.github.io/addonfactory-ucc-generator/tabs/#multi-level-menu) is now ready to use if more than one input is available.